 In addition to his teaching and research activities, Dr. Eaker serves as an educational consultant to Texas Instruments.
 He has written activities and developed workshops to teach teachers innovative ways to teach science concepts and to apply new methods of scientific data collection and analysis.

 Constantin College houses the undergraduate degree programs in art, biology, chemistry, classics, drama, economics, education, english, history, mathematics, modern languages, philosophy, physics, politics, psychology, and theology.
 All students in Constantin College are required to complete an extension core curriculum of about 60 credit-hours.
 The core is a specified set of courses focusing on the great deeds, ideas, and works of western civilization.
-Dr. Eaker has been the Dean of the Constantin College of Liberal Arts since 2005.
+Dr. Eaker was the Dean of the Constantin College of Liberal Arts from 2005-2014.

 Eaker has served as provost since Fall 2014.